• Skip to primary navigation

 3 ingredient Cheddar Cheese Cookies - no sugar, no egg

-They're perfect as a tasty lunchbox treat, edible gift, or even for your cheese board.
-Plus, you can prepare the dough in advance and pop it in the freezer until ready to bake.
+They're perfect as a tasty lunchbox treat, edible gift, or addition to a cheese board.
+The dough can also be made ahead and kept in the freezer until you're ready to bake.

-• Toss in your favourite chopped fresh or dried herbs like scallions (chives) rosemary, basil or thyme.
+• Toss in your favorite chopped fresh or dried herbs such as chives, rosemary, basil, or thyme.

-• Or sprinkle in some spice like paprika or smoked dried chilli flakes.
+• Add a little spice with paprika or smoked chili flakes.

-• Add extra crunch and nutty flavor by roll the edges in sesame seeds before baking.
+• For extra crunch and nutty flavor, roll the edges in sesame seeds before baking.

 How to make 3 ingredient Cheddar Cheese Cookies

-In the images below I'm using a food processor for mixing, but I've also included instructions on mixing the dough by hand if you prefer.
+• The step-by-step images below show the dough being mixed in a food processor, but I've also included instructions for mixing it by hand if you prefer.

 Make the dough